yojimbo87/DOMgine/README.md

   - `direction` - string which represents direction based on characters pressed (can be north `n`, south, `s`, west `w`, east `e`, northwest `nw`, northeast `ne`, southwest `sw`, southeast `se` or numeric `0` value when movement stopped)

 Invokes callback when w, s, a, d characters on keyboards are pressed.
 Returns `void`.

+Actor class
+---

+    var actor = DG.Actor(options);

+- `options` - object which holds following settings:
+  - `elementID` - DOM element ID string of entity (empty string by default)
+  - `cssClasses` - space delimited string of CSS classes assigned to entity (empty string by default)
+  - `sprite` - string path to sprite image (empty string by default)
+  - `columnsCount` - number of columns within sprite where one column represents single movement state (8 by default)
+  - `rowsCount` - number of rows within sprite, where one row represents set of movement for single direction (8 by default)
+  - `width` - number of pixels representing width of single picture within sprite (32 by default)
+  - `height` - number of pixels representing height of single picture within sprite (32 by default)
+  - `tileWidth` - number of pixels representing width of single tile used for determining location (16 by default)
+  - `tileHeight` - number of pixels representing height of single tile used for determining location (16 by default)
+  - `playground` - reference to playground object which is responsible for map and pathfinding (false by default)

+Constructor for standalone actor entity which performs create animation upon creation.
+If playground reference is passed within options object, entity adds and removes itself, updates each movement cycle on map and uses pathfinding and z-index status information given by playground object.

+*****

+    actor.move(left, top);

+- `left` - number of pixels from left corner (x coordinate)
+- `top` - number of pixels from top corner (y coordinate)

+Initiates movement between current and destination point.
+When playground option is set, movement is calculated within map.
+Returns `void`.

+*****

+    actor.step(direction);

+- `direction` - string based cardinal direction

+Moves entity to specified cardinal direction (can be north `n`, south, `s`, west `w`, east `e`, northwest `nw`, northeast `ne`, southwest `sw`, southeast `se` or numeric `0` value when movement should be stopped).
+Returns `void`.

+*****

+    actor.rotate(left, top);

+- `left` - number of pixels from left corner (x coordinate)
+- `top` - number of pixels from top corner (y coordinate)

+Rotates actor entity towards cardinal direction computed from specified coordinates.
+Returns `void`.

+*****

+    actor.destroy(callback);

+- `callback` - callback invoked when animation is completed

+Performs destroy animation of single actor entity and removes element from DOM if playground options is set.
+Returns `void`.